ErvaErgul/Bookstore-Fullstack/README.md

 # Introduction
-This project was created by [Erva Ergul](https://www.linkedin.com/in/ervaergul) using Spring Boot and ReactJS.
+This project was created by using Spring Boot and ReactJS.

 The project is designed for 2 types of users.
 - Customers